MicrosoftDocs/Contribute/Contribute/content/how-to-create-github-issues.md

 Of course, if you know how to fix an issue, we invite you to [make the changes yourself](how-to-write-quick-edits.md), instead of opening an issue.

+> [!NOTE]
-Only open-source products using the open-source feedback experience accept GitHub issues.
+> Only open-source products using the open-source feedback experience accept GitHub issues.
 For more information and a list of participating repositories, see [Use the open-source experience](provide-feedback.md#use-the-open-source-experience).
 To leave feedback on non-open-source product documentation, see [Provide feedback on Microsoft Learn](provide-feedback.md).

 ## Prerequisites